Provable Scaling Laws for the Test-Time Compute of Large Language Models: A two-stage knockout-style algorithm

-We next introduce some formal notations, followed by our analysis for both success probability and computational efficiency \cite{chen2024designanalysisllmbasedalgorithms,kapoor2024aiagentsmatter} of the proposed algorithm, to be presented in Sections~\ref{subsec:analysis_accuracy} and~\ref{subsec:analysis_efficiency} respectively.
-For concreteness and clarity, our analysis is tailored to the aforementioned minimalistic implementation, but it can certainly be extended to more general cases.
+Figure~\ref{fig:algorithm_knockout} visualizes this process.
+For a minimalistic implementation, both stages can be executed with a single black-box LLM (or an ensemble of multiple LLMs).
+We next introduce some formal notations, followed by our analysis for both success probability and computational efficiency \cite{kapoor2024aiagentsmatter,chen2025designing} of the proposed algorithm, to be presented in Sections~\ref{subsec:analysis_accuracy} and~\ref{subsec:analysis_efficiency} respectively.

 \paragraph{Formal notations.}